 Stella MaruThe Stella Maru is a Japanese trawler that was sunk in 1987 by the Mauritius Conservation society to create an artificial reef.
 The Stella Maru wreck lies upright on a sand bottom, next to a rocky reef at an average depth of 23 metres.
 Unlike many other wrecks, the ship lies virtually intact on the ocean floor, offering divers a remarkable, unrivalled sight as they descend toward it.
 Other attractions are the giant moray eels and the number of bottom-dwelling creatures lying unseen around the wreck or in cervices and recesses in the coral patches surrounding it.

 MitsioFor those looking for a nighttime dive, The Mitsio off Madagascar’s Nosy Be coastline is the ideal African wreck dive.
 Down at 25m, the wreck is home to throngs of lion and devil fire fish, arrow crabs and a dazzling honeycomb moray, hiding on the starboard side.
 It is a colourful, vibrant dive, as the coral growth on the wreck, which sank in 2008, provides a home to a plethora of species and an exceptional diving event. [caption id="attachment_15963" align="aligncenter" width="499"] Spectacular marine life awaits[/caption]

-Rhino Africa can tailor-make an African holiday of a lifetime to suit your budget, needs and style.
-What about combining a beach holiday with an authentic African safari?
-One of our expert consultants can give you all the inside information to ensure that you get the best experience and the best value for money possible.
-So contact us today and let’s start planning!
-Africa awaits.
+Start your underwater safari today!
+Let Rhino Africa tailor-make your African holiday of a lifetime to suit your budget, needs and style.
+One of our experienced consultants will give you all the inside information to ensure you get the best experience possible.
+Get your flippers on and contact us today!